to select a solid-state HF amplifier ? (I)

 or still better, miniature high-speed sealed relays, which are rated for millions of

 operations in a life.
 To prevent "hot-switching" carrier-on

 timing in inserted in the exciter what delays the application of

 drive until relays have switched.
 This method extend the relay life.

 Some amplifiers offer a feature that "drills" all relays

 in the amplifier, low-pass filters and optional automatic antenna

-operating and releasing them periodically when the amplifier is
+tuner by operating and releasing them periodically when the amplifier is

 switched on in idle mode.